mhmirza/DataViz/finalproject2.md

 Improvement | To seek user advice on specific elements which need to be changed | If you were to present this story, which elements would you change to make it more coherent and persuasive?
 Please include any comments about the overall design of the presentation.

 ### Interview Findings

-These are the profiles of individuals included in the interview:
-* a male, undergraduate student, aged 19, from Pakistan
-* a female, graduate student, aged 29, from China
-* a female, graduate student, aged 35 from Italy

 Question | Person 1 | Person 2 | Person 3
 ------------ | ------------- | ------------- | -------------